LuisGomez-Meneses/Botrytis-Germination-TL/README.md

 ## 🧪 Inference Workflow

-To run the detection over test images, use the notebooks provided in the `Germinación/` folder:
+To run detection on test images, use the notebooks provided in the `Test/Germinación/` folder:

-1. **Detection.ipynb** – runs YOLOv11 on input images and outputs bounding boxes.
+1. **Detection.ipynb** – Runs YOLOv11 on input images and outputs bounding boxes.
-2. **Inferencia.ipynb** – visualizes detection results and computes statistics.
+2. **Inferencia.ipynb** – Visualizes detection results and computes germination statistics.

 Example of a detection result: